Read the latest information on

 In the case of unlawful access, however, the best course of action is to ask those people to leave, and phone the police if they do not.

-“Several states and territories, supported by the Commonwealth Government, have announced their intention to review biosecurity laws and regulations to increase penalties for people who invade farms, as a way of highlighting how important biosecurity can be for producers and whole agricultural industries,” Dr Humphrys said.
+“Several states and territories, supported by the Australian Government, have announced their intention to review biosecurity laws and regulations to increase penalties for people who invade farms, as a way of highlighting how important biosecurity can be for producers and whole agricultural industries,” Dr Humphrys said.

 For more information on managing people movement on-farm, visit the People, Vehicles and Equipment section on the Farm Biosecurity website.